 Also we should try to have a Jamoma BOD at some point in the not to distant future.

-#7 Updated by Théo de la Hogue about 4 years ago
+#7 Updated by Théo de la Hogue over 4 years ago

 Here is the discussion we had on the devel list afterward :

 do you remember this thread : [jamoma-devel] @type should be floats only ?

 The final point was to create two more types integerArray and decimalArray to optimize range and clip processes.

 As I'm currently designing this for 0.6, I now have an opinion about this thread but for 0.6 only because what is below cannot be done for 0.5.

 First of all, in 0.6 the values are not anymore handled by the Max API t_atom structure but they are handled by the TTValue class.

 In the TTValue class there is an unused member pointer :

 and we could replaced this member by this one :

 TTBoolean isArray; ///< is all values are the same type than the first one ?